This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to Slow Down Your Dog’s Eating

-Our modern-day domestic dogs are provided with ample food and everything that they might possibly need.
 So why do they gulp down their meals as if they will never receive food again?
 There are a few common reasons for this behaviour.

 1. Competition